jorafb/website/_pages/glitches.md

 <figure>
   <img src="https://jorafb.github.io/website/images/fig_glitch.png" alt="Pulsar" class="center" style="width:30%">
   <figcaption>Fig. 2 - Rotation frequency as a function of time for the PSR B0533+54.
-The data comes from the Jodrell Bank Observatory (JBO) and was provided by Cristóbal Espinoza.</figcaption>
+The data comes from the Jodrell Bank Observatory (JBO) and was provided by Cristóbal Espinoza.</figcaption>
 </figure>